MahalakshmiRaghu1208/Monte-Carlo/README.md

 Clearly have explained the code and theory in this - 'Monte Carlo_Analysistheory.pdf' file

-Kindly refer to the code as a sample one for this analysis !
+The MATLAB code I have built for the analysis of projectile motion(javelin throw) is also uploaded in the repository, which can be used as a reference for your future works !

 The code output graphs and analysis is also clearly explained in the pdf file,

 Cheers !!